Senoff & Enis Family Law Firm Mediation

 A: Mediation is a dispute resolution process in which an impartial third party (the mediator) facilitates negotiations among the parties to help them reach a mutually acceptable settlement.

-Q: What is the difference between mediation and arbitration?
+Q: Is there a distinction between mediation and arbitration?

 Monmouth County Divorce & Family Law Attorney